brunnth/BluetoothBalanceManager/README.md

 # BluetoothBalanceManager
-Easy to adjust balance with profilehandler
+Easy to adjust audio balance Save in different profiles